M-Media-Group/mmedia-rpi3-python-scripts/README.md

   from_email_address:
   smtp: email-smtp.eu-west-1.amazonaws.co
 ```
-By deafult only the SMTP is set to an AWS SES endpoint.
+By deafult the SMTP is set to an AWS SES endpoint and the InstaPy ID is set to 1.
 Otherwise all other details must be filled in and you'll be asked for each.
 If you mess up, you can run `m-install` to restart.
 - Client email is the clients email - they'll recieve reports and notifications here
+- Client instapy_id is the ID in the InstaPy database (if only 1 account has ever run instapy on a given machine, its usually 1)
 - Device ID, something like Pi_009
 - Admin email address: admins email for reports and notifications
 - Account: IAM SES account (or SMTP email address)